Section 1244 Stock: Everything You Need to KnowStartup Law ResourcesBusiness Operations

 You must have held the stock continually as an individual, or partnership since the date the stock was issued.
 Generally, transfers of 1244 stock by the shareholder (death, gift, sale or exchange) end the eligibility for 1244 status.
 Losses on section 1244 stock cannot be claimed as ordinary losses by shareholders in S corporations which sell that type of stock.

 You may think there is never an upside to investing in a start-up that suddenly falls apart, but there is.
 The U.S. government provides a loophole that benefits angel investors brave enough to take these risky investments.
 You just need to know how to recover some of your losses and cut down your tax bill.

 Tax strategies also exist to help angel investors keep more money in their pockets when their investments pay off.
 This information is important because it helps keep angel investors in the game.
 Otherwise, they would not be able to fund new start-ups to keep the economy going.

 It is essential that you understand federal income tax laws; however, you can put these laws aside for a while when you have a savvy angel investment strategy.
 To start, you must carefully evaluate the potential of a business.
 You must analyze its sustainability and evaluate the current team.
 Then, you can take into account the tax considerations.

 If you need help negotiating contracts with Angel Investors, post your legal need on UpCounsel's marketplace.
 UpCounsel screens out 95 percent of lawyers to provide only the best ones from top schools such as Harvard Law School and Yale Law School.
-UpCounsel lawyers have an average of 14 years’ experience and have provided legal services to prominent companies, including Stripe, Twilio and Google.
+UpCounsel lawyers have an average of 14 years’ experience and have provided legal services to prominent companies, including Menlo Ventures, Airbnb and Google.